Tips on moving from the US to Canada

 When you go to the Customs Office, take the original BSF186 and BSF186A forms, your passport, your visa and your shipment manifest.
 They will stamp the manifest, which will remove the hold placed on your shipment.
 Return the stamped manifest to the Canadian U-Pack service center in person, by fax, or email to email@example.com.
 Once the service center has the stamped manifest, you can schedule delivery.

 U-Pack doesn’t move automobiles, so you have two options: either driving the car to Canada or shipping it.
-If you need to ship a vehicle, contact Mr. Car Shipper® at 877-528-9627 for a quote.
+If you plan on driving your personal vehicle to Canada, learn about the process of crossing the Canadian border.
+To ship a vehicle, contact Mr. Car Shipper® at 877-528-9627 for a quote.

 Moving with pets